mirpedrol/mirpedrol/README.md

 I’m also committed to supporting women in STEM: I’ve been part of [Young IT Girls](https://youngitgirls.org/) (check them out, they are cool!) and a mentor in the [Technovation Challenge](https://technovationchallenge.org/es/).
 I love helping young girls and women grow in tech.

 I am a researcher.
-Currently working at the CRG, developing a way to allow the benchmark of analysis tools.
+Currently working at the [CRG](https://www.crg.eu/), developing a way to allow the benchmark of analysis tools.
-Recently, I’ve been diving into LLMs and MCP, and I really enjoy learning new things.
+Recently, I’ve been diving into LLMs and MCP, I really enjoy learning new things.

 I’m also a freelancer.
 I have started working on a personal project to help coding teachers guide their students better.
-And also open to small projects and collaborations.
+And open to small projects and collaborations.

 ### Contact me